stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ![datasetparameters.png](images/datasetparameters.png)

-Click the Connection tab and then in the file box and select add dynamic content.
+Click the Connection tab and then click in the file box and select add dynamic content.
 Here paste in `@concat(formatDateTime(dataset().runStartTime, 'yyyy-MM-dd'), '.csv')` and click finish.
 This will create the file name with the date and a .csv extension.

 ![datasetFileName.png](images/datasetFileName.png)

 ![datasetFileName2.png](images/datasetFileName2.png)

-Now click back to the copy job and you'll see you now have an empty box for the parameter of the dataset.
-Click here and choose runStartTime from the list of parameters in the dynamic content pane.
+Now click back to the copy job and you'll see you now have an empty value box for the runStartTime parameter of the dataset.
+Click inside the empty value box and then click add dynamic content.
+Choose runStartTime from the list of parameters in the dynamic content pane and click finish.
 This will pass the value from the pipeline parameter to the dataset parameter when the job runs.

 ![copyJobParam.png](images/copyJobParam.png)